Filtration Games and Potentially Projective Modules: Introduction

-The notion of $\sigma$-closed potential projectivity arises in another context too.
-Brooke-Taylor and Rosicky~\cite{MR3589328} proved that if $\kappa$ is a strongly compact cardinal, $R$ is a hereditary ring, and $|R|<\kappa$, then the direct limit of any $<\kappa$-directed system of projective $R$-modules is projective.
-It is natural to ask what fragment of that result can hold for, say, $\kappa = \aleph_n$ ($n \ge 1$).
-We cannot hope to prove that projective modules are closed under $<\aleph_n$-directed limits for such $n$, by well-known ZFC results about almost free groups.\footnote{For each $n \ge 1$ there exists an abelian group $G$ of size $\aleph_n$ such that all $<\aleph_n$-sized subgroups of $G$ are free, yet $G$ is not free (see \cite{MR1914985}).
-Writing $G$ as the union of a $\subseteq$-increasing and continuous chain $\langle G_\alpha \ : \ \alpha < \aleph_n \rangle$ of subgroups, each of size $<\aleph_n$, we see that $G$ is the direct limit of an $<\aleph_n$-directed system of free groups, yet $G$ is not free.
-Since ``free" is equivalent to ``projective" for abelian groups, this shows that we cannot hope for the full statement of the Brooke-Taylor and Rosicky theorem to hold at $\aleph_n$ for any $n \ge 1$.} However, we \emph{can} consistently get this result (for $n = 2$) if we replace ``projective" with ``$\sigma$-closed potentially projective": \begin{theorem} Assume $\text{RP}_{\text{internal}}$.
+The notion of $\sigma$-closed potential projectivity arises in another context too. \v{S}aroch-Trlifaj~\cite{MR4186456} proved that if $\kappa$ is a strongly compact cardinal and $R$ is a ring of cardinality less than $\kappa$, then the direct limit of any $<\kappa$-directed system of projective $R$-modules is projective.
+It is natural to ask what fragment of that result can possibly hold for, say, $\kappa = \aleph_n$ ($n \ge 1$).
+We cannot hope to prove that projective modules are closed under $<\aleph_n$-directed limits for such $n$, even for $R=\mathbb{Z}$, because of well-known ZFC results about almost free groups (\cite{MR1249391}).
+However, we \emph{can} consistently get a version of their theorem (for $n = 2$) if we replace ``projective" with ``$\sigma$-closed potentially projective": \begin{theorem} Assume $\text{RP}_{\text{internal}}$.
 Suppose $R$ is a ring of size at most $\aleph_1$ and $\mathcal{C}$ is a collection of countably-presented $R$-modules that is quotient-hereditary.
 Then the class of $\sigma$-closed potentially $\mathcal{C}$-filtered modules is closed under $<\aleph_2$-directed limits.

 In particular: if $R$ is a countable, hereditary ring, then the class of $\sigma$-closed potentially projective $R$-modules is closed under $<\aleph_2$-directed limits. \end{theorem}